What You Need To Know About The Benefits of Reading and Libraries for Seniors

 Reviewed by: Deidre Sommerer, LPN, MS, CMC, CDP

-For many seniors, retirement brings plenty of joy.
-Time spent not working can instead be spent focusing on moments with friends and family, as well as on learning new skills and engaging in favorite hobbies.
-Some seniors might see their golden years as an opportunity to travel, while others might look forward to relaxing and reading more often.
-Those who choose to spend more time reading are likely to see the vast benefits that come with taking time to read each day.
+Retirement can bring a lot of happiness to many seniors.
+They can focus on spending quality moments with loved ones, learning new skills and enjoying their favorite hobbies.
+Some seniors might even take advantage of their golden years by traveling, while others prefer to relax and read more often.
+Those who choose to read more often can experience several benefits that come with taking time to read each day.